-When a receiver host connects directly through a wireless link to a foreign access router or a home router, the tuning of the IGMP/MLD protocol parameters should be the same as suggested in the previous sections.
-The example of this scenario occurs when route optimization is adopted in MIPv6 [11] or Mobile IP [14], or when in Proxy Mobile IPv6 (PMIPv6) [10], the mobile access gateway, whose role is similar to the one of a foreign router, acts as a multicast router.
+When a receiver host connects directly through a wireless link to a foreign access router or a home router, the tuning of the IGMP/MLD protocol parameters SHOULD be the same as suggested in the previous sections.
+The example of this scenario occurs when route optimization is adopted in MIPv6 [8] or Mobile IP [11], or when in Proxy Mobile IPv6 (PMIPv6) [7], the mobile access gateway, whose role is similar to the one of a foreign router, acts as a multicast router.

-The second scenario occurs when bi-directional tunnel established between host and home router is used to exchange IGMP/MLD messages such as [11][14].
+The second scenario occurs when bi-directional tunnel established between host and home router is used to exchange IGMP/MLD messages such as [8][11].
 There are difficulties in tuning the parameters in this situation, because the tunnel link condition is diverse and changeable.
-When a host is far away from the home router, the transmission delay between the two entities may be longer and the packet delivery may be more unreliable.
-Thus the effects of the IGMP/MLD message transmission through a tunnel link should be considered during the parameter setting.
+When a host is far away from the home router, the transmission delay between the two entities MAY be longer and the packet delivery MAY be more unreliable.
+Thus the effects of the IGMP/MLD message transmission through a tunnel link SHOULD be considered during the parameter setting.
 For example, the [Query Interval] and [Query Response Interval] could be set shorter to compensate the transmission delay, and the [Robustness Variable] could be increased for possible packet loss.

-The third scenario occurs in [13], in which the mobile access gateway (i.e., foreign router) acts as the IGMP/MLD Proxy [9] in PMIPv6 [10].
+The third scenario occurs in [10], in which the mobile access gateway (i.e., foreign router) acts as the IGMP/MLD Proxy [6] in PMIPv6 [7].
 Through the bi-directional tunnel established with the local mobility anchor (i.e., home router), the mobile access gateway sends summary reports of its downstream member hosts to the local mobility anchor.
-Apart from the distance factor that influences the parameter setting, the [Query Response Interval] on the local mobility anchor could be set to a smaller value since the number of foreign router is much smaller compared to that of the host and the chances of packet burst is low for the same reason.
+Apart from the distance factor that influences the parameter setting, the [Query Response Interval] on the local mobility anchor could be set to a smaller value because the number of the mobile access gateways is much smaller compared to that of the host and the chances of packet burst is low for the same reason.
+And the power consumption due to a lower query interval is not an issue for the mobile access gateways because the mobile access gateways are usually not battery-powered.